-Andy has been served on the LNCC Board since 2014 as Director, 2nd Vice Chair, and was recently appointed as Interim Chair.
-Andy was named one of the Top 50 CEOs by Atlantic Business Magazine in 2016, 2017 and 2018.
+Andy has been served on the LNCC Board since 2014 as Director, 2nd Vice Chair, and was recently appointed as Chair at the 2020 Annual General Meeting.
+Andy was named one of the Top 50 CEOs by Atlantic Business Magazine in 2017-2019.

 1st Vice Chair, Geoff Goodyear Photography